 The rigidity of the construct is the in plane rigidity of the panel material, with some reduction for mounting hole deformation.
 So the rigidity is the force it takes to make that rectangular panel of HDPE turn into a rhombus, with the ultimate strength limit being the tearout strength of the mounting holes and screws.

 A: The Railcore is open source, so you can take anything useful you want and re-use it.
 That said, this is not a simple undertaking; many parts have 7.5mm specifications for the 1515 extrusion.
 If we had known originally that 1515 was so hard to source overseas, we might have started with 2020, but we had no idea.
 Sorry.

-We’ve experimented with several means of additional support, with no change in print quality.
-Keep in mind that the rail is 1) hardened steel, and 2) 9x12mm bar of hardened steel.
-This is roughly equivalent to the standard 2x8mm smooth rods used in typical 3d printers from a while back.
+We did a LOT of testing and experimented with several means of additional support, with no change in print quality.
+Keep in mind that the rail is 9x12mm bar of hardened steel.
+This is roughly as rigid (perhaps more so) as the standard 2x8mm smooth rods used in typical 3d printers from a while back.